Long-Term Human Video Generation of Multiple Futures Using Poses: Methodology

 Our generator $G_p$ is trained to minimize the distance between the generated poses and the attraction point $a$.
 More concretely, it minimizes the distance between $a$ and the generated coordinate of the waist joint at future frame $t'$: $\hat{p}_{T + t', waist}$.
+The objective function is:

-In addition, in order to generate smoother pose sequences, we introduce a loss that reduces sudden speed changes between adjacent poses.
+In addition, in order to generate smoother pose sequences, we introduce a loss that reduces sudden speed changes between adjacent poses as follows:

 In summary, the overall objective function is:

 where $\lambda$s are coefficients to weight the contribution of each loss.